40 brainstorming techniques to unlock great ideas as a group

 Idea generation shouldn’t stop when you have your first good idea.
 Fast iteration and refinement can help your group discover better ideas and develop ideas in record time.
 With 6-8-5, you can encourage your team to move from brainstorming to idea development in just a few minutes, and by asking participants to draw, you can keep things flowing easily!

 Start by inviting your group to sketch 6-8 ideas in response to a central question or topic in five minutes.
 Encourage your team to be rough and not to worry about finesse at this stage – remember that the first stage of brainstorming works best when it’s free and unrestricted!
 After a quick round of presenting ideas, go through the sketching process again and encourage idea development or ideas that have come out of group sharing.
 The result will be a heap of ideas and sketches you can move forward with too!

 Visual brainstorming techniques can be great right at the start of the idea generation process but they can be equally effective later on when it comes to idea development.
 In this exercise pulled from the design sprint playbook, take your group through a structured ideation process that encourages reflection, quick sketching and a completed idea too.

-Starting from a desired outcome and working backwards can be a great way to generate useful and practical ideas.
+Starting from the desired outcome and working backward with a reverse brainstorming technique can be a great way to generate useful and practical ideas.
 Thinking into the future can also be inspiring in a way that encourages free thinking and big ideas – a great result for any brainstorming workshop.